Hiptostee/Portfolio/README.md

 **Overview:** This project combines computer vision with precision servo control to create an intelligent aiming mechanism.
 It's designed to detect and track objects in real-time using a camera, then autonomously adjust the horizontal and vertical aim of an electromagnetic coil gun to keep the target centered.

 ![Electromagnetic Gauss Rifle](/images/gaussrifle.png)

+This project was made in collaboration with Francis Leahy (Binghamton University) and Matthew Russo (University at Buffalo)

 ---